 The inclusion restriction requires that the nearby city is close enough that significant amounts of pollution can drift from it to the focal city.
 To ensure this, we include only focal cities that have a nearby city sufficiently close.
-We consider maximum distance cutoffs ranging from 150 to 300 kilometers (our pollution decay function estimates confirm significant transport at these distances) and find robust results.
+We consider maximum distance cutoffs ranging from 150 to 300 kilometers (our pollution decay function estimates confirm significant transport at these distances).
 There is a tradeoff in increasing the distance: it increases the available data but weakens the instrument's power.
 To also increase the instrument's power we include only the nearest nearby city for each focal city.
 As a result, even with a maximum distance of 300 kilometers the average distance between focal and nearby cities is only 106.5 kilometers.

 The exogeneity condition requires that unobserved determinants of focal-city productivity are uncorrelated with the nearby city's pollution.
 This requires highfrequency data for two reasons.
 First, periods in which the wind imports pollution from outside must be isolated from those when it does not.
 To ensure this, in the instrumenting equation we condition on the wind blowing from the nearby to the focal city on a particular day.
 We offer evidence when we present the results that daily data succeeds in isolating periods when wind blows toward the focal city.
+Conveniently, this high-frequency instrument is already available as it is required to estimate the pollution decay function.